-- 12V Use a 30Amp breaker and size the wiring for 25 Amperes. - 24V use a 15 Amp breaker and size the wire for 13 Amperes. - Provide circuit protection at the source!
+- Install a 30Amp breaker at source and size the wiring for 25Amperes. - Provide circuit protection at the source!
 Inadequate wiring will cause a loss of system performance.
-DC power should be uninterruptible.

-Note: If the specified circuit breaker sizes are unavailable use the next higher rating but do not exceed the specification by more then 10%.
+DC power should be uninterruptible. - Note: If the specified circuit breaker sizes are unavailable use the next higher rating but do not exceed the specification by more then 10%.
 All wiring to be done to applicable ABYC, Marine UL or CE standards.